evaherbst/Trabecular_Segmentation_Avizo/README.md

 6. Threshold marrow space (choose appropriate threshold values for your dataset - do not just use the ones in our guide without checking)

 8. Apply the recipe to automatically segment trabeculae.
 Go to the Recipes workspace.
-From the recipes on the left, select recipe titled “trabecular_segmentation_April17_EH.hxrecipe”.
+From the recipes on the left, select recipe titled “recipe_trabecular_segmentation_Avizo_EH”.
 For the input image, select your marrow space.
 Click the play button to run the automatic segmentation.

 9. Subtract trabeculae bone from epiphyseal bone to get cortical bone using Arithmetic function.